I block time but other things come up

 Still not sure?

 If you don’t have a writing practice at all, you might want to start with the 15 minute per day Academic Writing Challenge (free).
 My book, Finding Time for Your Scholarly Writing will help you figure out how to fit that small practice in with other kinds of writing time.
-As an obliger, you may want to add checking in with a friend to report on how you are doing helps a lot.

 You are also welcome to book a free consultation to discuss your needs.
 Or email me using this form.